WildPetScience/Specification/README.md

 animal is doing.
 This can either be selected by the user (for example certain areas representing certain activities), or detected by the program (for example based on time of day).

+##### User Activity Identification
+It should be possible for the user to manually specify areas of interest specific to their pet (for example, picking out the sleeping area and water bottle).
+This identification will provide hints to the data analysis module when activities are being classified.

 #### Server Communication
 The client should be able to upload analysed data to our server for visualisation and public / remote access.